-Are you looking for a wholesale property in the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area?
+Are you looking for a wholesale property in the North Carolina & New Jersey area?
 A great way to find discounted homes is to find a property wholesaler in your area.
 Not all wholesalers are the same.
 You should always make sure you are working with someone you can trust.
 You wouldn’t buy a car from just any salesman, you should also make sure you are buying property from a reputable person.
 In our latest post, we will provide some tips to help you find a property wholesaler you can trust!

 How Long Have They Been In Business?

 Sure, everyone has to start somewhere, and just because they are new to the business, doesn’t mean they are not trustworthy.
 That said, someone who has been in the industry a bit longer might have a better understanding of how to get the best deals, in turn, passing great deals on to you.
-If they have been involved in the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate market for a while, they are likely to have formed business relationships with other real estate professionals in the area.
+If they have been involved in the North Carolina & New Jersey real estate market for a while, they are likely to have formed business relationships with other real estate professionals in the area.
 Having an experienced person on your team will likely afford you some perks you might not find with a newbie.

 What Do Other People Have To Say?